 However, the Jet backpack was redesigned not too long ago, so it’s still pretty brand new.
-Which means a hefty price tag, and not a lot of deals available.
+This means a hefty price tag and not a lot of deals available.

-This backpack for kids doesn’t have a huge capacity.
+This kid’s backpack doesn’t have a huge capacity.
 It has a hydration bladder compartment that fits the 1.5-liter Crux reservoir, and an extra zippered compartment on the front.
-So, you will be able to fit some of their other necessities in this pack, in addition to the hydration bladder.

-On top of that, the mini MULLE also features a stretchy front pocket, which is great for putting away a spare layer of clothing.
-This ensures that neither you nor them have to carry a jacket in their hands while you’re all hiking, so it’s pretty convenient.
+It features a stretchy front pocket, which is great for putting away a spare layer of clothing.
+This ensures that neither you nor they have to carry a jacket in their hands while you’re all hiking, so it’s pretty convenient.

 CamelBak’s Crux reservoir is truly top of the line, so you are getting premium quality for the coin.
 It has a kid-friendly on/off lever that prevents any leaks, as well as an ergonomic handle for easy refilling.
 And it is able to keep water cold for hours, ensuring you will have a refreshing drink on your back during those hot and sweaty hikes.

-Another thing worth noting is that the sternum strap doubles as a safety whistle.
-So, if your kids ever stray off while, they can draw attention to themselves with a whistle – great because it means you don’t have to keep an eye on them every second of your hike.
+The sternum strap doubles as a safety whistle.
+So, if your kids ever stray off while, they can draw attention to themselves with a whistle.

-The Daylite is one of Osprey’s all time best-sellers.
-And that goes both for the adult and kids versions of this amazing bag.
-It’s definitely one of the most versatile backpacks you can get for your kids – the rugged exterior and comfortable backpanel as perfect for hiking trails, while the spacious main compartment and extra pockets work great for school.
+The Daylite is one of Osprey’s all-time best-sellers.
+It’s definitely one of the most versatile backpacks you can get for your kids – the rugged exterior and comfortable back panel as perfect for hiking trails, while the spacious main compartment and extra pockets work great for school.

 This pack is part of Osprey’s 2020 sustainable collection, and it is made entirely from recycled materials.
 That includes PFC free DWR coating, which keeps this pack dry during rainy weather.